OutSystems/docs-support/src/enterprise/troubleshooting/error-debugging-ss.md

 ---
 summary: Identify and resolve the error - There was an error loading the application for debugging.
-The debugging session will not continue.
+The debugging session will not continue
 tags:
 ---

 # There was an error loading the application for debugging.
-The debugging session will not continue.
+The debugging session will not continue

 ## Symptoms